-What is a Preschool Education Administrator?
+What Does it Take to Be a Preschool Education Administrator?

-Career Description Plan, direct, or coordinate the academic and nonacademic activities of preschool and childcare centers or programs.
+Preschool Education Administrator Example Plan, direct, or coordinate the academic and nonacademic activities of preschool and childcare centers or programs.

 - Plan, direct, and monitor instructional methods and content of educational, vocational, or student activity programs.